ixy05/homespan-motion/README.md

-# homespanmotion
+# homespan-motion
-Motion sensor using HomeSpan
+Motion sensor using HomeSpan for implementation in

 ## Requirements
 - ESP32
-- rcwl-0516
+- RCWL-0516 (other sensors may work.
+Let me know so I can update)

 ## Paring Code
 09654387